Hainoki1989/HWheel/README.md

-# VNWheel
+# HWheel
-This is open source force feedback wheel base on Arduino 1.8.10, future for teensy 4.0 600MHz :O!!!!!!
+This is open source force feedback wheel base on Arduino

 The code use some libraries and files from other projects like:
 - adapt-ffb-joy